7 Small But Impactful Ways to Fit Self-Care Into Your Day Right Now

 5. Be Your Own Safety Officer

 Getting hurt is the opposite of self-care, so practice what the International Self-Care Foundation calls "mitigating risk."
 Get that flu shot.
 Quit smoking.
 Wear the SPF, a helmet, and your seat belt.
 Limit your drinking and practice safe sex.
 These tips aren't as exciting as setting a standing weekly date night or blocking off nightly reading sessions, but they're self-care activities all the same.

 The World Health Organization says that hand washing is the single "most important recommended behavior in developed nations."
 Good hygiene is one of the best ways to care for yourself and stay healthy, so wash your hands frequently and be sure to do it thoroughly.

 7. Use Meds and Self-Care Services Responsibly

-“Lately, I feel like self-care is way more basic than I used to make it,” she says.
-“While massages and pedicures are amazing and important, I think the real self-care for me is exercise, meditation, good quality friend connection time, and sleep."
+Self-care ideas can be more common-sense than you think, therapist Nelson-Kirby says.
+"Lately, I feel like self-care is way more basic than I used to make it," she says.
+"While massages and pedicures are amazing and important, I think the real self-care for me is exercise, meditation, good quality friend connection time, and sleep."

 However you concoct your own self-care regimen, the most crucial step is to make it a priority—period.